 Congratulations, you’ve made white coffee!
 All there is to do now is add any flavorings or sweeteners you want, such as cream, milk, or sugar.

 If you want to drink white coffee the way it’s traditionally consumed in Yemen, then be sure to add hawaij, a ground spice that includes flavor notes of cardamom, turmeric, black pepper, and cumin.

 You’ve let it cool just a bit, and you’re ready to take your first sip of white coffee.
 What exactly is it going to taste like?

 Well, if you brewed it properly, then white coffee shouldn’t taste very bitter since it doesn’t roast long.
-You’ll notice it’s more acidic than darker coffee and has a strong nutty flavor.
+It’s much like light roasts with it’s acidity and strong nutty flavor.

 The strength and boldness of white coffee might be more than you would have expected, which can leave you feeling blown away!

 When we talked about how to make white coffee, we mentioned how you could add sweeteners and flavors, including hawaij, a special Yemen seasoning that really adds a whole new dimension to white coffee.